Having spent over two years trying to get pregnant, I spent a lot of time doing research, and I am sharing what I found out.

 You can also use ovulation tests to see if you get a positive indicator, but as your cycle may not be back to normal you may need to keep using these for a few weeks until you get a positive.
-It can be a good idea to be prepared with a box of as you may have to test for a bit longer than normal.
-These ovulation tests are really easy to use.
-50 ovulation test strips
+It can be a good idea to be prepared with a box of 50 ovulation test strips as you may have to test for a bit longer than normal.
+I found these ovulation tests are really easy to use and there were enough of them to test for a while so that i could figure out what was happening with my body.

 If you don't ovulate in the cycle after a miscarriage, then don't panic, this is very common and your cycle should right itself in the next month or two.